SherG/perpetual-elm/exampleSite/content/services/sba-loans.md

 ## General Rates

-Two rates come into play with SBA loans.
-The prime rate, which is posted daily in the Wall St. Journal.
+Two rates come into play with SBA loans:

+* The prime rate, which is posted daily in the _Wall St. Journal_ and which can be affected by  actions of the Federal Reserve.
+* The lender spread

+## Who is a Good Fit for an SBA Loan?

+If you've been in business for at least 2 years, you have good credit, have the cash flow to support the loan payments, and your business finances are in good order, then an SBA loan is a good option for you.

+Merchants who have poor credit or have struggling businesses should seek a different option.

+## What Documents Are Required?

+Applying for an SBA loan can be a time-consuming process.
+Documents that you'll need to furnish include:

+* 2-3 years of business and personal tax returns
+* Profit and Loss Statement
+* Balance sheet and complete list of business debt
+* Business entity documents, proof of insurance, business location proof

+##